clenemt/clenemt.dev/_pages/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Side projects are fun
+subtitle: Side projects are fun.
 desc: Projects that I have built in my spare time and that I am proud to showcase
 permalink: /projects/
 ---